Team working using CAQDAS packages

 File naming is one way of showing a limited number demographics or key features of each data file or respondent.
 Usually though there is a practical limit to the size of the file name because too much scrolling left and right is needed to see the entire file name in the panes which list them.

-Further organisation: you can assign additional categories to data files using different tools in CAQDAS packages (see protocol 3 on grouping files).
+Further organisation: you can assign additional categories to data files using different tools in CAQDAS packages.
 These will provide varying interrogation functionalities to allow filtering or comparing across subsets etc.

 Using CAQDAS tools for early grouping of files, data and respondents will facilitate subsequent data interrogation.
 Data organisation using different functions within each software will be useful eventually since it will provide a whole range of different ways in which data can be interrogated, compared and contrasted.
 CAQDAS packages provide different means and levels of organisation.